Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 Kentucky vs. Louisville Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted at several sportsbooks.
+Check out the odds, spread and over/under for this matchup listed at different sportsbooks.

 |Favorite